RRFayad/Shadcn/README.md

   - used the context we created to handle eventHandlers in the menu item

 #### Create the loading skeleton for the employees table

 - Remember the Next loading page
   - Is as simple as using the skeleton and defining its shape:
     ` <Skeleton className="h-10 w-10 rounded-full" />`

+#### Data Table

+- Install table and check data table docs

+- n px shadcn-ui@latest add table
+- npm install @tanstack/react-table

+- We simply pasted the data-table example from the docs (creating a dataTable component)

-## Shadcn/ui Components:
+## Other Shadcn/ui Components:

 ##### Buttons